 GENERAL STATEMENT

 We are eagerly awaiting the arrival of COVID-19 vaccines as soon as they approved by the FDA.

+We appreciate and support the decision made by the federal government to prioritize long-term care residents and staff in the distributions of the COVID-19 vaccine.
+We are working with State to ensure that seniors and their caregivers receive an effective vaccination as soon as possible.

 Our vaccination process for staff and residents will be based on guidance from the Minnesota Department of Health as well as official recommendations from the CDC (Centers for Disease Control and Prevention) that has yet to be released.

-Based on what we know today, we estimate that COVID-19 vaccinations at [Insert Organization Name} could begin [as early as mid-December.] or [Insert Time Range or estimated dates, if appropriate}
+Based on what we know today, we estimate that COVID-19 vaccinations at [Insert Organization Name] could begin [as early as mid-December or [Insert Time Range or estimated dates, if appropriate].

 SAMPLE TALKING POINTS ON RESIDENT & STAFF COVID-19 VACCINATIONS